 While these ideas coming from string theory may sound rather exciting, especially the possibility of arriving at a grand Theory of Everything, the reality is that such a theory still would not solve the fundamental question.
 At a cosmology conference at the University of California, Davis, Stephen Hawking—while presenting a talk entitled “Cosmology From the Top Down”— admitted as much: “Even when we understand the ultimate theory, it won’t tell us much about how the universe began.”
 Also, where did the strings come from, if they even exist at all, and why do they have the qualities that they apparently have?

 The supernatural reason

 So if these cosmological explanations are not airtight, what other alternatives are there?
 There is another reason for the existence of the universe, and that is that existence of God, an almighty being who created it.
 This is the conclusion reached by Gottfried Liebniz, who originally voiced the question, Why is there something rather than nothing?
-It’s also conclusion multiple religions, including Islam, Christianity and some subsets of Hinduism believe.
+It’s also a conclusion of multiple religions, including Islam, Christianity and what some subsets of Hinduism believe.
 If an all powerful, all-knowledgeable Creator exists, then this supreme being would have the capacity and the knowledge to be the creator of the universe that we live in.
 His creative power would explain why there is something rather than nothing.
 His knowledge and intentionality would also explain why our universe has been so finely tuned so that human beings could live in it.
 Since it would not be possible to have infinite chain of causes that depend on other causes, God must be the ultimate Uncaused Cause, which means that He exists necessarily, outside of space and time, and without beginning or end.
 Finally, the facts that the universe had a beginning at a particular point in time and also has very carefully selected physical parameters means that the ultimate Uncaused Cause has intelligence and the power of choice.
 In other words, God is a Person.
 When He calls Himself “Yahweh” or “I Am” He is referring to His eternal existence and position as Creator as chronicled in Genesis 1.